 3. Scale Length

-An acoustic guitar with a shorter scale length has its frets placed close together, making it easier for females with smaller hands to play.
+An acoustic guitar with a shorter scale length has its frets placed close together, making it on of the easiest and best acoustic guitars for females with smaller hands to play.
 It eliminates the need to stretch farther to get to the upper frets to play certain chords and notes, making it more enjoyable.
 The scale length of a full-size guitar is typically 25.5-inches, so you should look for 22-24.9-inches.

 4. String Gauge